Skip navigation

 Starr Cinema, Natalie Bell Building, Level 1

-Join us for a screening of artists’ film exploring memory, extinction and spirituality, by Subash Theme Limbu and Saodat Ismailova.
+Join us for a screening of artists’ film exploring memory, resistance and spirituality, followed by a conversation with the artists: Subash Thebe Limbu (remote), Saodat Ismailova (remote) and Ana Bravo-Pérez.

-Followed by a conversation between the filmmakers moderated by Bea Garcia-Velasco, Assistant Curator, International Art, and an audience Q&A.
+The conversation between the filmmakers is moderated by Beatriz Garcia-Velasco, Assistant Curator, International Art, and is followed by an audience Q&A.

 Book for Ancestral Futures screening